 Construction and testing

-An actual-size, single-side PCB for the alarm is shown in Fig. 2 and its component layout in Fig. 3.
+A single-side PCB for the alarm is shown in Fig. 2 and its component layout in Fig. 3.
 Enclose the PCB in a suitable box, in such a way that fumes can circulate near MQ* sensor easily.
 Ensure proper wiring to avoid any errors.
 Before using the circuit, use MQ3 sensor to verify test points given in the table.

 EFY note.
 The circuit was tested successfully with MQ3 alcohol sensor.